Sen. Mullin: Trump Will 'Do What's Right' on Jan. 6 Pardons

 "These individuals that I feel like they have locked up right now, they were caught up in the political environment.
 They were thrown into a court system that there was no way they're going to get a fair system," he said.

 "And I believe that President Trump is going to take a hard look at that.
-And those what were innocent, they should be relooked at and hopefully pardoned by [the] president."
+And those that were innocent, they should be relooked at and, hopefully, pardoned by [the] president."

 Mullin said the rioters who physically attacked police officers committed a crime for which they need to pay.